-Nova Fides recycles new clothes to create high quality (in terms of colour, look and feel), functional (in terms of technical characteristics and performance) fabrics.
+Nova Fides recycles new clothes to create high-quality (in terms of color, look and feel), functional (in terms of technical characteristics and performance) fabrics.

-Through the 2ND Chance campaign, clothing made from 100% recycled Nova Fides fabrics champion two causes:
+Through the 2ND Chance campaign, clothing made from 100% recycled Nova Fides fabrics champions two causes: